 Like all big milestones in life, my approaching fortieth birthday has really had me thinking and reflecting.
-Unlike the months leading up to my 30th birthday that were filled with dread, resistance and melancholy, I feel strangely at peace about turning 40 and even a sense of excited optimism…. mingled with a small but definite dose of denial.
+Unlike the months leading up to my thirtieth birthday that were filled with dread, resistance, and melancholy, I feel strangely at peace about turning forty and even a sense of excited optimism…. mingled with a small but definite dose of denial.

-I remember when my Dad turned 40 when I was a young girl and thinking wow, now my dad really is old.
-It was a scary thought that my dad was now considered to be ‘mid-life’, with everybody telling him “It’s all downhill from here, buddy”.
-And now seemingly out of nowhere it appears I’m about to turn 40.
+I remember when my Dad turned forty when I was a young girl and thinking “Wow, now my dad really is old.”
+It was a scary thought that my Dad was now considered to be ‘mid-life’, with everybody telling him “It’s all downhill from here, buddy”.
+And now seemingly out of nowhere, it appears I am about to turn forty.
 This one has definitely snuck up on me from behind.

 Given how quickly the past twenty years have gone, and how suddenly my fortieth seems to have come around, there’s only one conclusion I can come to about all of this, and that is: